 View

 The View layer is responsible for presenting the user interface.
 This includes displaying the test interfaces for vocal and eye-tracking tests, as well as the questionnaire for caregivers to fill out.
 The View will also present the predicted ADHD severity index to the user after the prediction process is complete.
-Here, it can optionally show details of the tests and the questionnaire used for prediction, but ensure that this information doesn't reveal any details about the child.
+Here, it can optionally show details of the tests and the questionnaire used for prediction but ensure that this information doesn't reveal any details about the child.

 This way our app separates the concerns of data storage (Model), user interaction handling and prediction (Controller), and user interface presentation (View).
 It adheres to the privacy requirements by not storing child data and focuses on the test results, questionnaire answers, and the resulting predictions.